Kawaguchi Asama Shrine with mt fuji in the back Japan-2

 We always jump at an excuse to go kayaking, and I’d say gliding across Lake Kawaguchiko with unobstructed views of Mount Fuji is a pretty good excuse, wouldn’t you?

 This early morning kayak tour is perfect for beginners.
-The waters of Lake Kawaguchiko are very calm and no prior experience is necessary!
+The waters of Lake Kawaguchiko are very calm, and no prior experience is necessary!
 It heads out at 7 am and lasts for 1.5 hours, so you get to see Mount Fuji in the soft morning light.

 If you’re lucky, you might spot swans and cormorants out on the water, too!
 The guides will take awesome photos for you, which you receive after the tour, which I appreciate because then you can just enjoy the experience and not worry too much about snapping away.